 Let’s dive into some freelance options now.

 #1.
 Freelance Writer

 You can get quick, small wins as a freelance writer on a job site like Fiverr, but the per-article rate for general content tends to be on the low side.
 Higher-earning freelance writers find a profitable niche that they know well (or can learn about).

 Who Hires Freelance Writers:

 Everyone who wants a presence online needs written content.
-Website pages, blog posts, pamphlets and flyers.
-They all have written content.
-Even e-books and self-published books are often written by a ghostwriter because business owners just don’t have the time to sit down and write everything.
-This means opportunity for those who are great writers who want to work on their own schedule.
+Website pages, blog posts, pamphlets and flyers — they all have written content.
+Even e-books and self-published books are often written by a ghostwriter, because business owners just don’t have the time to sit down and write everything themselves.
+This means opportunity for those who are great writers and who want to work on their own schedule.

 What a Bookkeeper Does:

 A bookkeeper keeps records of a company’s business transactions.
 They often use software like QuickBooks to keep accurate record of the company’s costs and income.
 Bookkeepers may also process payroll, prepare invoices, and more depending on a client’s needs.

 Anyone with a business can hire a bookkeeper because every business has to keep track and report their business data.
 Even those in the personal finance field who love money and numbers hire bookkeepers because keeping financial stats can be tedious and time-consuming.